Reproductive system: Animals

 In mammals, the major organs of the reproductive system include the external genitalia (penis and vulva) as well as a number of internal organs, including the gamete-producing gonads (testicles and ovaries).
-Diseases of the human reproductive system are very common and widespread, particularly communicable sexually transmitted diseases.
+Diseases of the human reproductive system are very common and widespread, particularly communicable sexually transmitted infections.

 Most other vertebrates have similar reproductive systems consisting of gonads, ducts, and openings.
 However, there is a great diversity of physical adaptations as well as reproductive strategies in every group of vertebrates.

 Vertebrates

 Vertebrates share key elements of their reproductive systems.
 They all have gamete-producing organs known as gonads.
-In females, these gonads are then connected by oviducts to an opening to the outside of the body, typically the cloaca, but sometimes to a unique pore such as a vagina or intromittent organ.
+In females, these gonads are then connected by oviducts to an opening to the outside of the body, typically the cloaca, but sometimes to a unique pore such as a vagina.

 Humans

-The human reproductive system usually involves internal fertilization by sexual intercourse.
-During this process, the male inserts their erect penis into the female's vagina and ejaculates semen, which contains sperm.
-The sperm then travels through the vagina and cervix into the uterus or fallopian tubes for fertilization of the ovum.
-Upon successful fertilization and implantation, gestation of the fetus then occurs within the female's uterus for approximately nine months, this process is known as pregnancy in humans.
-Gestation ends with childbirth, delivery following labor.
-Labor consists of the muscles of the uterus contracting, the cervix dilating, and the baby passing out the vagina (the female genital organ).
-Human's babies and children are nearly helpless and require high levels of parental care for many years.
-One important type of parental care is the use of the mammary glands in the female breasts to nurse the baby.
+Human reproduction involves internal fertilization by sexual intercourse, where semen is ejaculated from the male's erect penis into the female's vagina.
+Semen contains sperm that travel through the vagina and cervix into the uterus or fallopian tubes to fertilize the ovum.
+After fertilization and implantation, gestation of the fetus occurs in the uterus for about nine months, known as pregnancy, Pregnancy ends with childbirth, when uterine muscles contract, the cervix dilates, and the baby exits through the vagina.
+Human babies need prolonged parental care, including lactation from female mammary glands in the breasts.

 The female reproductive system has two functions: The first is to produce egg cells, and the second is to protect and nourish the offspring until birth.
 The male reproductive system has one function, and it is to produce and deposit sperm.
 Humans have a high level of sexual differentiation.
 In addition to differences in nearly every reproductive organ, numerous differences typically occur in secondary sexual characteristics.